 The Golden Globes is a treat, and not just because it's the first awards show of the season, or because celebrities are allowed to get drunk on national TV.
-It's also a chance for some of our favorite high profile people to cross paths in real life, and this year didn't disappoint.
+It's also a chance for some of our favourite high profile people to cross paths in real life, and this year didn't disappoint.

 Case in point: these pictures of Timothée Chalamet, star of Call Me By Your Name, when he realizes he is sitting one table over from the Tonya Harding, notorious 1990s figure skater, and the subject of biopic I,Tonya, nominated tonight for three Golden Globes.